- City Clerk

 Single Member Districts

 Single Member Districts were approved in 2018.
-For more information on the boundaries of the districts, click here to see a map of the districts.
+For more information on the boundaries of the districts, click here to view the 2018 SMD Map.
+The boundaries have been updated since 2018 due to recent annexations.
+Click here to see the revised map.